 This numerical model, basic as it is, sheds new light on several important issues relating the Flood.
-It seems to account (1) for how the continents, which today are mostly above sea level, were inundated during the Flood; (2) for the source of the water responsible for the inundation; and (3) for where that water went at the end of the Flood.
+It seems to account (1) for how the continents, which today are mostly above sea level, were deeply inundated during the Flood; (2) for the source of the water responsible for the inundation; and (3) for where all that water went at the end of the Flood.
 It appears to account (4) for how such a huge volume of new sediment could arise during the short time span of the Flood; (5) for how the astonishingly thick sediment sequences we observe in the sediment record managed to be deposited on top of the normally high-standing continents; and (6) for the vast lateral scales and horizontal continuity of many if not most individual layers within the sediment sequence.
-Finally, with more realism added in the future it might well also account (7) for the vast regions of flat, deeply beveled Precambrian basement rock known as continental shields.
+It appears to account (7) for the vast regions of flat, deeply beveled Precambrian basement rock known as continental shields.
+Finally, it may well account (8) for how sedimentary basins came into being.